Kamikaze Shot

 A full list of ingredients is in the recipe card below.

-• Raspberry Kamikaze: Use raspberry flavored vodka and then fresh raspberries for garnish.
-If you want a sweeter shot, use a raspberry liqueur too, like Chambord.
+• Raspberry Kamikaze: Use raspberry vodka and garnish with fresh raspberries.
+For a sweeter version, add a splash of raspberry liqueur like Chambord.

-• Watermelon Kamikaze: Swap out watermelon flavored vodka and then use a small slice of watermelon for a garnish.
-This is a fun and refreshing summer drink!
+• Watermelon Kamikaze: Use watermelon vodka and garnish with a small watermelon wedge for a refreshing summer party shot.

-• Kamikaze Pitcher: Scale up the recipe to serve a crowd.
+• Kamikaze Pitcher: Double or triple the recipe and serve in a pitcher for parties and entertaining.

 How to Make Kamikaze Shots